fix

 A subset of green hat hackers are people known as script kiddies.
 These are new hackers and don't have much experience, but rather than trying to learn new hacking techniques.
 A script kiddie focuses on using pre-existing scripts to hack.
 In comparison, green hat hacker focuses more on learning how to hack themselves and design their tools.

 Last on this list is the purple hat hacker, who practices their hacking skills on their PCs.
 This can mean buying a PC or using an old one to hack another one they own to see how effective their techniques are.
 This type of hacker poses minimal risk to anyone besides themselves, and they want to improve their skills in a controlled environment.
 This practice is an excellent way for hackers to test themselves and improve their skills.
-One professional that made a career out of teaching people how to do things like this is an IT professional called Eli the computer guy.
-He creates youtube videos teaching people how to self-study IT, cybersecurity programming and how to build their own at home labs for gaining experience.
+One professional who made a career out of teaching people how to do things like this is an IT professional called Eli the computer guy.
+He creates YouTube videos teaching people how to self-study IT, cybersecurity programming and how to build their at-home labs to gain experience.

 A hacker is a general term for someone with advanced knowledge of computer systems and how to manipulate them.
 There are several different types of hackers with different motivations and skill sets.
+Understanding the 7 hats of hacking involves recognizing the different types of hackers with various motivations and skill sets.
 As an organization, you should leverage white and blue hat hackers to ensure that your organization is prepared for attacks by black hat hackers.
 By using these experts as part of your strategy, you can significantly improve the effectiveness of your organization's cyber operations.

 About the author